arisettynithin-maker/Experiment-Decision-Engine/README.md

 - managing approval, auditability, and governance in workflow systems
 - building experimentation support tooling that looks like an internal operating system, not a toy demo

-## Screenshots

-The repository is structured to support workflow screenshots in `/screenshots`.
-No screenshot asset is currently included in this version of the repo.

 ## Future Improvements

 - Add a real screenshot export of the n8n canvas